opfesoft/sol-docs/db/world/scripts.md

 - source: WorldObject (summoner).
 - datalong: Entry of the summoned creature.
 See [creature\_template.entry](creature_template.md#entry).
 - datalong2: Despawn time in ms.
+- dataint: [summon type](#summon-types) / check for existence
+  - If > 0: check if the creature already exists within 60y before summoning and use the value as summon type
+  - If < 0: just summon using the absolute value as summon type
+  - If = 0: use summon type TEMPSUMMON\_TIMED\_OR\_DEAD\_DESPAWN, don't check for existence (same as value -1, kept for compatibility)
 - x: Summon target x coordinate.
 - y: Summon target y coordinate.
 - z: Summon target z coordinate.